 - Daily backups

-The latest money spinner (and a justified expense when you look into it) to hit the digital market, is backup insurance.
 A website is a collection of digital information specific to your business.

 Perhaps think of it as a really fancy, interactive brochure.
 You’d never just make one copy, would you?
 Your solitary brochure could get torn, lost, or scribbled on by some industrious toddler!
-No, you’d definitely make multiple copies.
+So no, you’d definitely make multiple copies.
 And, every time important information about your offering changed, you’d make multiple copies of the new version.

 This is, in essence, what daily back-ups are doing.
 The possibility of losing a precious asset like your website is something you really don’t need.